AWS Single Sign-On

 Built-in support for AWS accounts and business applications

-AWS SSO helps manage access to your business applications.
+AWS SSO helps manage access to your AWS accounts and business applications.
 For a full list of business applications pre-integrated with AWS SSO, see AWS SSO Cloud Applications.